 By working collaboratively, our team is able to provide children and families with highly specialized treatment and the organization of care into multidisciplinary clinic visits.
-We work together to determine the best treatment plan for each individual patient, and to communicate effectively with families and care providers.
-We know how important it is to stay connected, and we pride ourselves on a thorough, personalized and caring approach toward the patients and families we serve.
+We work together to determine the best treatment plan for each individual patient and to communicate effectively with families and care providers.
+We know how important it is to stay connected, and we pride ourselves on a thorough, personalized, and caring approach toward the patients and families we serve.

 We support children born with all varieties of craniofacial disorders, including cleft lip and/or palate, craniosynostosis, microtia, and genetic issues involving the head and face.

-About the Craniofacial Center at CHaD
+About the Craniofacial Center

 To meet the needs of our patients in the most efficient and integrated way possible, we offer coordinated, interdisciplinary evaluation and treatment by an experienced team of craniofacial specialists.
 Known as the Craniofacial Clinic, services are offered on the 2nd and 4th Tuesday of every month at our main hospital in Lebanon, NH.
-During these visits, team members collaborate on each patient in real time to ensure complete integration of all aspects of treatment.
+During these visits, team members collaborate on each patient in real-time to ensure complete integration of all aspects of treatment.